Jim Trelease: Wilt Chamberlain's 100-point game

-Trelease helped to put an end to a controversy over Wilt Chamberlain's 100-point game.
+Trelease helped put an end to a controversy over Wilt Chamberlain's 100-point game.
 In 1990, a reel-to-reel tape of Bill Campbell's entire fourth quarter call surfaced.
 He had recorded a 3 a.m. re-broadcast of the fourth quarter of the game.
 The NBA merged the reel-to-reel with the dictaphone tape, which also included a short postgame show.

 The Read-Aloud Handbook

 During his time working for the Springfield Daily News, now the Springfield Republican, Trelease began weekly volunteer visits to community classrooms to talk to children about journalism and art as possible careers.
-Trelease noticed that many of the students in these classrooms did not read much for pleasure, but the students who did most often came from classrooms where teachers read aloud daily and incorporated Sustained Silent Reading (SSR) into the daily class routine.
-Trelease began to think that there may be a connection between being read to and a child's desire to read.
-It turned out that there was in fact a correlation, but the information and research was published in education journals or written in academic language that exceeded the understanding of the average parent or teacher, so Trelease was inspired to write and self-publish the first edition of The Read-Aloud Handbook in 1979.
+Trelease noticed that many of the students in these classrooms did not read much for pleasure, whereas those who did most often came from classrooms where teachers read aloud daily and incorporated Sustained Silent Reading (SSR) into the daily class routine.
+Trelease began to think that there may be a connection between reading to a child and its desire to read.
+It turned out that there was in fact a correlation.
+However, the information and research was published in education journals or written in academic language that exceeded the understanding of the average parent or teacher.
+So, Trelease was inspired to write and self-publish the first edition of The Read-Aloud Handbook in 1979.

 The read aloud phenomenon

-The first Penguin edition of The Read-Aloud Handbook led to six additional U.S. editions, as well as British, Australian, Spanish, Chinese, Korean, and Japanese versions.
-Nearly two million copies of the Handbook have been sold worldwide, and it was the inspiration for PBS's Storytime series.
+The first Penguin edition of The Read-Aloud Handbook led to six additional U.S. editions as well as British, Australian, Spanish, Chinese, Korean, and Japanese versions.
+Nearly two million copies of the Handbook have been sold worldwide.
+Moreover, it was the inspiration for PBS's Storytime series.
 It is also used as a text for future teachers, and is the basis for more than 3,000 elementary and secondary schools adopting sustained silent reading as a regular part of the academic day.

 The Handbook was a pivotal force between 1979 and 2008 for read-aloud movements in the United States and abroad.
 Delaware, Virginia, West Virginia, Nebraska, Hawaii, and one European country (Poland) launched state- and country-wide campaigns based on Trelease's work and seminars.
-Poland launched its national campaign, "All of Poland Reads to Kids," in 2001, and by 2007 the polls showed that over 85 percent of Polish people knew of the reading campaign and 37 percent of parents of preschoolers reported that they were reading daily to their children.
+Poland launched its national campaign "All of Poland Reads to Kids" in 2001.
+By 2007, polls showed that over 85% of Polish people knew of the reading campaign, and 37% of parents of preschoolers reported that they were reading daily to their children.